 Despite all of these amazing options for public transportation, I have found that one of my favorite things about living in Buenos Aires is its walkability!
 Now that spring is coming here (Pro tip: the seasons are the opposite of the United States) and it’s getting warmer, I have found myself skipping on public transportation when I’m going to relatively close locations and just walking instead.
 This has given me the opportunity to know the city better, window shop and discover lots of new restaurants and parks near my homestay.

-After living in Buenos Aires for almost 3 months now, I have come to view public transportation as a perk rather than a drawback, as there a routes all of the city and it has forced me to step outside of my comfort zone, embrace the Buenos Aires lifestyle, and get to know this beautiful city even more!
+After living here for almost 3 months now, I have come to view public transportation in Buenos Aires as a perk rather than a drawback.
+There are routes all over the city, it has forced me to step outside of my comfort zone, embrace the Buenos Aires lifestyle, and get to know this beautiful city even more!